 Price includes one T-shirt, all the training you'll receive, and access to a program manual.

 All fees are nonrefundable.

-Admission to the zoo for you (not for your family unless you have a family TPZS membership) is included only during your time as a Junior Zoo Crew member.
+You'll get admission to the zoo for you (not for your family unless you have a family TPZS membership) during your time as a Junior Zoo Crew member.

 Contact Emily Smith in the volunteer department at 208-612-8453 or email firstname.lastname@example.org.